KenoLabs/multi-languages/desc/multi-languages-desc-en.md

 ![Layout Manager](_assets/layout-mngr-multilang.jpg)

-Please, note that adding the main multilingual field to the layout does not lead to automatic adding of its locale fields – each field is added separately for each layout type.
+Please, note that adding the main multilingual field to the layout does not lead to automatic adding of its locale fields â€“ each field is added separately for each layout type.

 Click `Save` to complete the operation.
 The added field will be displayed on the configured layout type for the given entity: